FindMySchool LogoFindMySchool

 The most useful question for families is less “where do students go” and more “how does the school build readiness”.
 Here, the timetable model, with tutor-led reading, PSHE, and structured enrichment, is designed to build habits and confidence as well as qualifications.

 Year 7 admissions are coordinated through Peterborough City Council’s secondary transfer process, not directly through the academy for the normal point of entry.
-For September 2026 entry, the council states that first round applications ran from 12 September to 31 October 2025, with offers on 2 March 2026 (National Offer Day for that cycle).
+For Year 7 entry in September 2027 in Peterborough, applications close on 31 October 2026, with offers issued on 1 March 2027.
 A second round window runs from 1 November 2025 to 31 March 2026, with processing in late April and offer letters issued by early May.

 The academy’s published admission number for Year 7 is 180.
 Oversubscription is handled using the standard priority order: Education, Health and Care Plan naming the academy, then looked-after and previously looked-after children, then siblings, then children of staff in specified circumstances, then other children.
 Where a tie-break is needed within a criterion, allocation is by straight-line distance, with a published random allocation process if distances are identical.